 Room and board is included.
 As a counselor, you’ll eat family-style for breakfast, lunch, and dinner with your campers.
 We provide mattresses, sheets, and blankets.
 Other staff perks are weekly laundry service, a dedicated counselor “Lair” with wireless internet access, movie nights, and the occasional hair cut.

-Each week you’ll receive a scheduled time-off period of 38.5 consecutive hours.
-This time-off period will begin at 9pm on the first day, allow you to be off for a full 24 hours the next day, and require you to return at 11:30am the following day.
+Each week you’ll receive a scheduled time-off period of 34 consecutive hours.
+In 2023, this time-off period began in the morning around breakfast on the first day, allowed you to be off throughout the reminder of that day and night, and required you to return the following day in late afternoon, around dinner.
 Staff are also able to take an hour of “self-care time” each day at camp, where you are free to read, workout, nap, or do anything you need to “recharge your batteries” daily.
 Everyone gets the same amount of time off; the schedule is based on your position and role at camp.
-Being well-rested and refreshed is a must, so we require you to leave camp for part of your time off!
+Being well-rested and refreshed is a must!
 (During session changeover weeks, this schedule is altered slightly.)

 During Staff Orientation, we teach you everything you need to know about working at camp.
 After that, we provide materials, workshops, guest speakers, and other opportunities and resources to increase your knowledge and skills.
 We also make our online staff resource site available 24/7.